YDK-Solutions/ydk/sdk/cpp/core/docsgen/api/ydk/providers/service_provider.rst

 ServiceProvider
 ===============

-.. cpp:namespace:: ydk
+.. cpp:class:: ydk::ServiceProvider

-.. cpp:class:: ServiceProvider
+Interface for all ServiceProvider implementations.

-    Class represents the base class :cpp:class:`ServiceProvider<ydk::ServiceProvider>` to be inherited for implementation.
+    Concrete instances of ServiceProviders are expected to extend this interface.

-    .. cpp:function:: virtual EncodingFormat get_encoding() const
+    .. cpp:function:: virtual EncodingFormat get_encoding()

         Returns the type of encoding supported by the service provider.

-    .. cpp:function:: virtual Session get_session() const
+    .. cpp:function:: virtual const path::Session& get_session()

-        Returns the instance of the :cpp:class:`Session<path::Session>` used to connect to the server
+        Returns reference to the session used to connect to the server

     .. cpp:function:: virtual ~ServiceProvider()